 - Both have extensive hands-on lab work for college prep high school science courses.

-- Both offer a 10% discount for military.
+- Both offer a 10% discount for siblings, pastors, missionaries, military.

 Overview: When comparing services, these accredited homeschool programs are low cost.
-Their format protects job relocation, vacation dates, and curriculum format changes if needed.
-Both offer general and college prep courses of study.
+Their format protects job relocation, vacation dates, and curriculum format changes for younger students.
+Both offer vocational, general, college prep, and honors courses of study.
 Both use character building curriculum with a Christian worldview.
 Money saved from transportation costs, lunches, clothing, fundraising requirements, and incidentals can cover a large part of the tuition.
 Their Teacher On Call program can make all the difference in success or failure for homeschool programs.
 Their year round structure can salvage a mid-year transfer.